-It is one of the varieties of Capsicum annum that have been used as spices since ancient times while brought to Spain in the 16th Century.
+It is one of the varieties of Capsicum annum that have been used as spices since ancient times when brought to Spain in the 16th Century.

 The spiciness of paprika can vary from mild to hot; its flavor also differs from country to country depending on the type.
 It has three major varieties, sweet paprika, hot paprika, and smoked paprika.
 However, most of their plants produce a sweet variety.

-The sweet paprika is collected from the pericarp and half of their seeds are removed, on the other hand, hot paprika holds several seeds, stalks, ovules, and calyces.
+The sweet paprika is collected from the pericarp and half of its seeds are removed, on the other hand, hot paprika holds several seeds, stalks, ovules, and calyces.

-Does your dog breathe bad?
+Does your dog breathe badly?
 Read this quick guide.

 Can my dog eat paprika?